 At the end of each camping session, you will be sent a survey for you and your child to tell us about their experience at GSC.
-Please share your comments and concerns.
+Please take this opportunity to share your comments and concerns.
 Doing so further informs us when we are conducting our staff evaluations and allows us to continue to refine our protocols at camp and provide future campers with the best experience at GSC.